SubaashNair/ros_training/Links for python_arduino.md

-For the tutorial in python refer to the python_basics document in the doc folder.
+For the tutorial in python refer to the python_basics document.

 Python arduino LED control: